Updated June 22, 2023

 1. Implicit Cursors

-As the name suggests implicit cursors are created by oracle.
-Whenever an SQL statement is executed implicit cursor is created.
-DML statements like UPDATE, INSERT and DELETE automatically creates implicit cursor.
-Incase of UPDATE and INSERT DML statements the cursor holds the information of the rows to be affected and in case of INSERT it holds the information of the data which is to be inserted.
+As the name suggests, implicit cursors are created by an oracle.
+Whenever an SQL statement is executed implicit Cursor is created.
+DML statements like UPDATE, INSERT, and DELETE automatically creates implicit Cursor.
+In the case of UPDATE and INSERT DML statements, the Cursor holds the information of the rows to be affected, and in the case of INSERT, it has the information of the data to be inserted.

-The whole execution of the implicit cursor is managed internally by oracle and it reveals the cursor status through certain attributes like %ROWCOUNT, %ISOPEN, %ISFOUND.
+The whole execution of the implicit Cursor is managed internally by Oracle, and it reveals the cursor status through specific attributes like %ROWCOUNT, %ISOPEN, and %ISFOUND.

-- %ISOPEN: This attribute returns Boolean which means TRUE if the cursor is open or else FALSE.
+- %ISOPEN: This attribute returns Boolean, meaning TRUE if the Cursor is open or else FALSE.

 - %FOUND: This attribute also returns Boolean.
-TRUE if successful fetch has been executed and FALSE if there is unsuccessful fetch (no row returned).
+TRUE if a successful fetch has been executed and FALSE if an unsuccessful fetch (no row returned).

 2. Explicit Cursors

-These cursors are created by the users in the oracle database.
-In this type of cursor, the programmers are allowed to create their own context area.
-In explicit cursor, the programmer gets their own context area to get more control to execute their DML statements.
-The explicit cursors are declared in the SELECT statement of the oracle database.
+The users in the Oracle database create these cursors.
+In this type of Cursor, the programmers can create their context area.
+In explicit Cursor, the programmer gets their context area to get more control to execute their DML statements.
+When using the Oracle database, we can declare explicit cursors within the SELECT statement.

 CURSOR <cursorname> IS <select_statement>;